Collecting and disseminating information on agrochemicals

-The project team reviewed 192 Sanitary and Phytosanitary notifications from the World Trade Organization and 24 gazettes issued by the APVMA.
-The outcomes of these reviews included changes to MRLs for markets including Japan, the European Union and Japan.
+The project team reviewed 188 Sanitary and Phytosanitary notifications from the World Trade Organization and 27 gazettes issued by the APVMA.
+These reviews highlighted changes to MRLs for markets including Japan, the European Union and Japan.
 During the year there were 56 notifications relevant to wine-grape production, the majority of which were inconsequential because the new MRL did not require a change to the practices already recommended by the AWRI.

 Each year, post-harvest, the project team reviews the latest information on agrochemicals by liaising with regulators, chemical manufacturers, suppliers and end-users.
 Best practice recommendations are then incorporated into a new version of the publication Agrochemicals registered for use in Australian viticulture (commonly known as the ‘Dog book’).
-More than 8,500 copies of the 2018/2019 ‘Dog book’ were produced and distributed in June 2018.
+More than 8,500 copies of the 2019/2020 ‘Dog book’ were produced and distributed in June 2019.
 Updates were made to the online search portal and the smart phone agrochemical app, and an electronic version of the ‘Dog book’ was made available through the AWRI website.
-One significant change this year was the inclusion of a ‘Key changes to this edition’ page which provides a summary of changes made since the previous edition.
-In addition, the ‘Dog book’ now includes a general recommendation for the use of herbicides, to restrict these sprays in the 30 days to harvest.
-A modification was also made to the way registered products are shown where the recommendation is that growers should contact their grape purchaser prior to use or not use these products if their fruit is uncontracted.